davidmoreno/commands/README.md

 program that use specialized subcommand binaries to perform specific tasks.

 Just compile the command.c into your custom command name, and it just works.
-Subcommands have to comply with some conventions to it all fits, but all convetions are very easy to comply even on bash scripts.
+Subcommands have to comply with some conventions so that all fits, but all conventions are very easy to comply even on bash scripts.

+Commands is intended to be used by just compiling and change the binary name for very simple commands, and to be extended as necesary for more complex ones.

 ## Advantages of commands over other git style subcommands.